-US lawmakers skeptical grocery merger will mean lower prices
+U.S. lawmakers skeptical Kroger-Albertsons merger will lower prices

 McMullen reiterated Kroger’s plan to spend $500 million reducing prices, $1.3 billion updating Albertsons stores and $1 billion on higher employee wages and improved benefits if the merger goes through.

-Sen. Amy Klobuchar, a Minnesota Democrat, asked about the timeframe for that spending and wondered who would make sure the company met its commitments.
+Sen. Amy Klobuchar, a Minnesota Democrat, asked about the time frame for that spending and wondered who would make sure the company met its commitments.
 McMullen said those investments would be spread over four years.

 Others peppered the companies with questions about potential store closures or employee layoffs.
 Kroger and Albertsons have said they will sell or spin off up to 375 Albertsons stores in markets where they currently compete.